 Jewish labour camps in and around Amsterdam 1941 - 1944

-In the context of the 75th anniversary in 2020 of the Dutch Liberation, the Amsterdamse Bos presents the exhibition Forced Labour in the Amsterdamse Bos – Jewish labour camps in and around Amsterdam 1941 – 1944.
-The exhibition will be held from 2 September 2021 until 3 April 2022 in the Boswinkel.
+In the context of the 75th anniversary in 2020 of the Dutch Liberation, the Amsterdamse Bos presented the exhibition Forced Labour in the Amsterdamse Bos – Jewish labour camps in and around Amsterdam 1941 – 1944.
+The exhibition was held from September 2, 2021 until July 10, 2022 in the Boswinkel.

 Out of the shade